abhinavroy1999/nanowire-fragmentation-code/README.md

 <img src="assets/background.svg" alt="Nanowire Logo" width="512" height="384"></img>
 </a>
 </div>
 This repository contains simulation code for surface diffusion enhanced nanowire junction break-up.
 The code is written in CUDA C (GPU accelerated parallel code for Nvidia GPUs).
 Pre-print of the research article where this code was used can be found here: (http://arxiv.org/abs/2107.01801.
 The code is based on the variable mobility Cahn-Hilliard (VMCH) formulation.
-The details of VMCH algorithm can be found [here](https://10.13140/RG.2.2.29738.13760/4)
+The details of VMCH algorithm can be found at the following DOI: 10.13140/RG.2.2.29738.13760/4.

 #### Directory contents ####
 The contents of this repository are described below: -